g2384/Life-In-The-UK/Facts.md

 ### Social change in the 1960s

-- Swinging sixties: The decade of the 1960s was a period of significant social change.
+- The Swinging sixties: The decade of the 1960s was a period of significant social change.
 There was growth in:
   - fashion
   - cinema
   - popular music.